-With these camping games you're now equipped for your camping adventure with kids.
-Check out 10 Tips to Surviving Summer Travel to make the camping journey even more fun.
-Or hire a summer babysitter to help you make the most of the season.
+With these games, you're now equipped for your camping adventure with kids!
+Check out our 10 tips to surviving summer travel to make the camping journey even more fun, or hire a summer babysitter to help you make the most of the season.

 Create a free account with Care.com and join our community today.